saltKonstantin/commodity/README.md

     python main.py
     ```
     The script will then:
-    *   Create the `database/` directory if it doesn't exist (though it should exist from setup).
+    *   Create the `database/` directory if it doesn't exist.
     *   Connect to/create `database/imf_commodities.sqlite`.
     *   Fetch data and update `database/commodity_indicators_list.txt`.
     *   Log progress to console and `database/imf_data_fetch.log`.